tobias-sung/my-notes/content/Project Portos/1 - Introduction.md

 With the main features completed, I added 3 extra features:

 5. Connecting a [[6 - OLED screen|small OLED screen]] for printing out messages
-6. Reading configuration options from a [[7 - Reading from Configuration File|text file in internal flash]].
+6. Reading configuration options from a [[7 - Configuration File|text file in internal flash]].
-7. Display [[Battery Display on the Pico W|power status]] on OLED screen
+7. Display [[8 - Battery Display on the Pico W|power status]] on OLED screen

 For clarity, I've separated each feature into its own project, with the GitHub link provided at the start of each article.